pgg1610/blog_fastpages/_posts/2021-05-21-MaterialInformatics_Resources.md

 * [Deshwal A, Simon C, Doppa JR. Bayesian optimization of nanoporous materials.
 ChemRxiv.
 2021](https://chemrxiv.org/engage/chemrxiv/article-details/60d2c7d7e211337735e056e2)

 * [Jablonka, Kevin Maik, et al. "Bias free multiobjective active learning for materials design and discovery."
 Nature communications 12.1 (2021): 1-10.](https://www.nature.com/articles/s41467-021-22437-0)

+Active learning algorithm to find Pareto front for multi-objective optimization.
+Apply algorithm to de-novo polymer design.
+Ranking materials in a multi-objective optimization tasks is sometimes biased.
+Instead of ranking the candidates, the authors want to identify an approximate pareto front.
+Selection of candidates happens based on their promixity to the pareto front, which itself is defined by following geometric rules.

 ## Surrogate optimizer and accelerating TS searches: